GinoGalotti/improv/_posts/2019-02-2-improv-in-english.md

 tags: Improv-in-English, Discussion
 ---

 Improvisation is expanding every year.
 Last time I checked, only 13% of people mentioning "improvisation" on Facebook (using Facebook audiences) came from the USA.
-Next on the list, there was 10% coming from Mexico, 10% from Brazil and 5% from Italy.
+Following, on the list, there were 10% coming from Mexico, 10% from Brazil and 5% from Italy.
 I love seeing this art form is spreading everywhere!

 Personally, like many others, I made the decision to learn and perform improv in English.
 But there is a subject that has always interested me: how is practising it in English affecting our performances?